-The Lynchburg College art collection began with the purchase of a few original prints for use as teaching aids.
-From this beginning, Lynchburg College has assembled a collection that includes works by Virginia folk artist Queena Dillard Stovall, works by Lynchburg artist Georgia Morgan, African art, photographs by Andy Warhol, and works on paper by American and European artists.
+The University of Lynchburg art collection began with the purchase of a few original prints for use as teaching aids.
+From this beginning, University of Lynchburg has assembled a collection that includes works by Virginia folk artist Queena Dillard Stovall, works by Lynchburg artist Georgia Morgan, African art, photographs by Andy Warhol, and works on paper by American and European artists.

 A major addition to the collection was a gift from Martha Randolph Daura in 1989 of 150 works by her father, Pierre Daura.
 Since then, she has donated many works by Pierre Daura, Louise Blair Daura, Jean Hélion, and others.
 The Daura Gallery maintains archival collections comprised of research and reference materials and/or works of art that provide material for study and research and give depth of the Gallery’s overall holdings.